 If you choose to stay in a dorm bed or a basic room with a bathroom, it costs from about 7$ to 40$ for you.
 Staying in a double room with a bathroom in a hotel costs 35$ to 150$.

 The prices are different if you choose to have luxury accommodation in Iran.
 You should spend more than 100$ on staying in a renowned hotel, and some of their suits reach more than 500$ as well.

 In Iran, you can try delicious food at very affordable prices.
 You can find tasty sandwiches and snacks at $1.
 A mid-range restaurant provides you with food at $3 to $5.
 Dining in top restaurant costs from $7 and higher.

-You can buy bottled water 10,000 rials (about $0.07).
+You can buy bottled water 10,000 rials.
 Other eats are about one dollar.
 Spending some hours in a coffee shop and order some drinks or snacks costs you about $5.

 Of course, the price depends on the location and quality of the coffee shop and your order.
 Hence help yourself and enjoy Iranian cuisines at a reasonable price!

 The entrance fee is different for different attractions.
 For example, the entrance fee for Iran National Museum and Archive in Tehran costs 1,000,000 rials for foreigners which equals about $5.
-The price for visiting Persepolis is 200,000 rials, which equals less than 1$ for foreign tourists.
+The price for visiting Persepolis is 200,000 rials.

 As you can see the cost of the entrance while visiting Iran is very low.
 Hence, the entrance fee is a small share of your budget for traveling to Iran.